-IEEE Analog Black-Box Competition Sponsored by the St. Louis Section of IEEE
+2019 IEEE Analog Black-Box Competition Sponsored by the St. Louis Section of IEEE

-Date : Saturday, November 3, 2018 Location: Electrical and Computer Engineering Department Engineering Building (EB3150) Campus of Southern Illinois University Edwardsville (SIUE) Time : Check-In at 12:30 pm and Contest 1:00 pm - 4:00 pm.
+Date : Saturday, October 26, 2019 Location: Electrical and Computer Engineering Department Engineering Building (Room TBA) Campus of Southern Illinois University Edwardsville (SIUE) Time : Check-In at 12:30 pm and Contest 1:00 pm - 4:00 pm.
 Participants: Open to all currently-enrolled undergraduates at one of the universities in the St. Louis Section of IEEE.
 The competition is not open to graduate students!
 Up to teams (maximum of 2 students on a team) from each school are allowed.
 (If more teams register, the local IEEE Branch Counselor will certify the official teams.)
 Cost : The competition is free to everyone!
 Prizes : Cash prizes for First (\$500), Second (\$300), and Third (\$200) place will be awarded.
+At least one member of a winning team must attend the Section's Awards Banquet on Saturday Nov.
+9, 2019 to receive the check!
 Registration: Teams must register by emailing gengel@siue.edu (use BLACKBOX as subject heading) the names of all team members along with the name of the university.
-Deadline : Registration must be received by Friday October 19 (5:00 pm).
+Deadline: Registration must be received by Friday October 11, 2019 (5:00 pm).
 Food : Food throughout the competition will be provided by the IEEE!
-Judges : Each participating school is invited to send one judge.
+Judges: Each participating school is invited to send one judge.
 The host school will provide one or two judges and the St. Louis IEEE Section will provide a judge.
 Contact : Dr. George Engel, 618-650-2806 or gengel@siue.edu .
 Website : www.siue.edu/~gengel/BlackBox.htm